ddev/vscode-ddev-manager/README.md

 - Enable/Disable Share.
 Share your project outside of your local network
 - Automatically configure the PHP version in the editor.
 Used for providing version appropriate suggestions and diagnostics.
 It required a extension like PHP Intelephense or PHP by DEVSENSE
 - Integrated DDEV terminal
+- Configuration Snippets for launch.json to easily configure Xdebug
 - Quickly launch projects in your browser
 - Quickly open the Config.yaml file
 - Poweroff DDEV